Skip to main content

 webinar image

 A PCB reflects every component footprint on it.
 This land pattern comes with a solder mask opening so that the components are soldered to their respective pads.
-This set of pads should be designed as per the IPC 7351 footprint standards for a hassle-free board assembly.
+This set of pads should be designed as per the IPC 7351 footprint standards for hassle-free board assembly.

 What are the main features of IPC 7351?

-As a designer, you aim to have a circuit board with good signal integrity.
+As a designer, you aim to have a circuit board with signal integrity.
 To accomplish this, you need to follow industry standards in your board layout design, routing signals, and component placement.
 Whether it is a BGA, SMD, or through-hole component, land pattern is essential for the PCB assembly process.
-The IPC 7351 guidelines can help you achieve the best soldering quality while ensuring sufficient clearances for rework, testing, and inspection.
-Other important features of this document are:

 • Provides the land pattern design specifications for active and passive components.

-• Defines the courtyard dimensions which are the minimum electrical and mechanical clearances of a component.
+• Defines the courtyard dimensions, which are the minimum electrical and mechanical clearances of a component.

 • Allows you to choose among the three land pattern topologies based on the component density of your design.